-"Operational Budget" means the amount of payment made from the Board to a Party in order to carry out the delegated functions
+"Operational Budget" means the amount of payment made from the Board to a Party in order to carry out the Delegated Functions

-- "Integration Indicators" means the indicators and metrics gathered by the IJB and required for monitoring and reporting purposes in compliance with the IJB's statutory and policy obligations - "Integration Dataset" means the collective Integration Indicators - "Integration Joint Boards Order" means the Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order 2014 - "Integration Scheme Regulations" means the Public Bodies (Joint Working) (Integration Scheme) (Scotland) Regulations 2014 - "Lothian IJBs" means the integration joint boards to which functions are delegated in pursuance of the integration schemes in respect of the local authority areas served by, City of Edinburgh Council, East LothianCouncil, Midlothian Council and West Lothian Council respectively - "Neighbouring IJBs" means the Lothian IJBs other than the Board - "Outcomes" means, as appropriate, the Health and Wellbeing Outcomes prescribed in Regulations under section 5(1) of the Act, local outcomes set by the Parties and the Integration Joint Board, or either or both of them - "Parties" means West Lothian Council and NHS Lothian - "Performance Framework" means the IJB's agreed measurement and standard for managing, gathering and reporting the Integration Dataset and/or the Integration Indicators as the case may be - "Scheme" means this West Lothian Integration Scheme 2022 - "Section 95 Officer" means the Chief Finance Officer of the council, appointed under section 95 of the Local Government (Scotland) Act 1973 - "Strategic Plan" means the plan which the IJB is required to prepare and implement in accordance with section 29 of the 2014 Act - "Strategic Planning group" means the group to be established by the Board under section 32 of the 2014 Act to secure the development of the Board's Strategic Plan
+"Outcomes" means, as appropriate, the Health and Wellbeing Outcomes prescribed in Regulations under section 5(1) of the Act, local Outcomes set by the Parties and the Integration Joint Board, or either or both of them

+"Parties" means the Council and NHS Lothian

+"Performance Framework" means the IJB's agreed measurement and standard for managing, gathering and reporting the Integration Dataset and/or the Integration Indicators as the case may be

+"Scheme" means this West Lothian Integration Scheme 2023

+"Section 95 Officer" Section 95 Officer means the chief officer of the Council, appointed under section 95 of the Local Government (Scotland) Act 1973 to be responsible for the Council's financial affairs

+"Strategic Plan" means the plan which the IJB is required to prepare and implement in accordance with section 29 of the 2014 Act

+"Strategic Planning Group" means the group to be established by the Board under section 32 of the 2014 Act to secure the development of the Board's Strategic Plan

+"West Lothian Area" means the geographical area in respect of which the Council is the local authority under the Local Government etc. (Scotland) Act 1994

-3.0 Integration Model and Integration Functions
+3 Integration Model and Integration Functions

 In accordance with section 2(3) of the 2014 Act, the Parties agreed the original integration scheme in May 2015.
 It was approved by the Scottish Ministers under section 7(4) of the 2014 Act on 16 June 2015.
-In pursuance of section 9(2) of the 2014 Act and the original integration scheme the West Lothian Integration Joint Board was established on 21 September 2015 by the Public Bodies (Joint Working) (Integration Joint Board Establishment) (Scotland) Amendment (No. 2) Order 2015.
+In pursuance of section 9(2) of the 2014 Act and the original integration scheme the Board was established on 21 September 2015 by the Public Bodies (Joint Working) (Integration Joint Board Establishment) (Scotland) Amendment (No. 2) Order 2015.

-New integration functions were created by the Carers (Scotland) Act 2016.
+New Integration Functions were created by the Carers (Scotland) Act 2016.
 As a result the Parties followed a review process under sections 3, 6, 45 and 46 of the 2014 Act in 2019.
 They agreed a second integration scheme which was approved by the Scottish Ministers on 19 September 2019.

 Section 44 of the 2014 Act requires a review to be carried out before the expiry of five years from the date of approval of an integration scheme.
-The Parties have carried out that review and have agreed a third integration scheme (West Lothian Integration Scheme 2022) for submission to the Scottish Ministers for approval.
+The Parties have carried out that review and have agreed a third integration scheme (West Lothian Integration Scheme 2023, "the Scheme") for submission to the Scottish Ministers for approval.
 In preparing and finalising it, the Parties have had regard to the integration planning principles in section 4 of the 2014 Act.
 They have had regard to the national health and wellbeing outcomes in the Public Bodies (Joint Working) (National Health and Wellbeing Outcomes) (Scotland) Regulations 2014.
 They have complied with sections 3, 6, 44 and 46 of the 2014 Act on consultation and have taken account of views expressed through the consultation process.

-This third integration scheme will have effect after approval by the Scottish Ministers and from the date ordered by them under section 9 of the 2014 Act.
+The Scheme will have effect from the 15/05/2023 which is the date of approval by the Scottish Ministers as ordered by them under section 9 of the 2014 Act.

-4.0 Local Governance Arrangements
+4 Local Governance Arrangements